General Guidelines For Installing Fiber Optic

 Use Of Cable Ties

-optic cables, like all communications cables,
+Fiber optic cables, like all communications cables,

 are sensitive to compressive or crushing loads.
 Cable

-cables, causing attenuation and potential fiber breakage.
+cables, causing attenuation and potential fiber

-used, cable ties should be hand tightened to be
+When used, cable ties should be hand tightened to be

 hand.
 Then the excess length of the tie should be cut

 off to prevent future tightening.

-fastener ties are preferred for fiber
+Hook-and-loop fastener ties are preferred for fiber

 sufficient to harm the cable.